Abdallah-Labeb/Abdallah-Labeb/README.md

-# Hi there, I'm Abdullah! 👋
+# Hi there, I'm Abdallah! 👋

 ## 🚀 About Me
 I'm a **Computer Science student** with a passion for **Machine Learning, MLOps, and Cloud Computing**.
 I have experience working with **AWS Cloud, Python, Data Science, and Deep Learning**.